limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ### Afterthought

 I had a fun time looking up the name of the deities and supernatural beings on Wikipedia, and understanding their characteristics and the role they play in the VM.

+These are the deities and supernatural beings that appeared in the VM, not in order of appearance:

+1. Janus
+2. Loki
+3. Eris
+4. Zeus
+5. Harpocrates
+6. Hecate
+7. Athena
+8. Tir
+9. Papa Legba

 [1]: https://www.vulnhub.com/entry/rotating-fortress-101,248/
 [2]: https://twitter.com/@c0rruptedb1t